bbentley4/bbentley4/README.md

 # 👋 Hi, I’m @bbentley4 (Brenna Bentley)
 ## About Me
-- 🎓Junior CompSci student at University of Tennessee, Knoxville
+- 🎓Senior CompSci student at University of Tennessee, Knoxville
 - 👀 I’m interested in applying mathematical reasoning into programming.
 - 💞️ I’m looking to intern/job shadow/collaborate any and everything to continue learning my likes/dislikes and work on my strengths/weaknesses in programming.
 ## Skills